bpftrace/bpftrace/docs/dependency_support.md

 ## LLVM (dynamically linked)

 LLVM is bpftrace's biggest build time dependency.
 The project always supports the latest LLVM release as soon as it's practical (available in CI).
-We support some number of previous LLVM releases.
-Given LLVM's twice annual release cadence, we have historically supported somewhere around the last 3 years' worth.
-We do not provide a hard guarantee, but it's probably safe to the versions from the previous year will be supported.
+On top of that, we support 4 previous LLVM releases (i.e. 5 LLVM versions in total).

 ## LLVM (statically linked)